Not ready to put your garden to bed just yet?

 You can easily combine methods or experiment with several with different crops.
 And don’t be surprised if your fall garden soon becomes the talk of the neighborhood!

 What tricks have you learned to extend the harvest season?
-Share your experience in the comments below!
+Share your experience in the comments section below.

-For more fall gardening ideas, check out these articles:
+And for more vegetable gardening know-how, check out these guides next: